 Gingivitis is a long-term infection where bacteria attack the soft tissue of the gums.
 It can cause inflammation, bleeding, some discoloration and relatively minor discomfort.
 Because it can be subtle, many people do not realize they have a problem.
 It may take months or even years to develop into an infection that is considered a medical emergency.

 Gum disease is the outcome of gingivitis when it is not treated.
 It is also called periodontal disease.
 It is a very serious infection that not only endangers the mouth’s soft tissue, but can directly attack the jaw bone.
 All the symptoms associated with gingivitis become much worse once the disease progresses this far.
-If it still goes untreated, it can even be fatal.

 What are the signs of gum disease in adults?